GB - Hero BOD

 Director

 Mr. Masson has served as a member of our Board since February 2023.
-Mr. Masson was the Chief Financial Officer of Noble Supply and Logistics, LLC (“Noble”) from 2022 through February, 2025.
+Mr. Masson was the Chief Financial Officer of Noble Supply and Logistics, LLC (“Noble”) from 2023 through February 2025.

-Mr. Masson is a skilled finance executive with nearly 20 years of experience in the aerospace, defense, and industrial sectors.
+Mr. Masson is a skilled finance executive with over 20 years of experience in the aerospace, defense, and industrial sectors.
 Before joining Noble, Mr. Masson served as Chief Financial Officer of Latham Group, Inc. where he was responsible for planning, implementing, managing, and controlling all financial-related activities for the company.
 Mr. Masson served as Executive Vice President and Chief Financial Officer of Hypertherm, Inc., where he oversaw the company’s global financial, information technology, and legal operations.
 From 2016-2018, Mr. Masson was Vice President of Finance at Flowserve, where he led the company’s operational finance, operational accounting, and corporate financial planning and analysis teams.
 From 2003-2016, he served in various finance leadership roles at Raytheon Technologies, including Chief Financial Officer roles for several of the company’s business units.

 Mr. Masson began his career as a Lieutenant and Naval Aviator for the United States Navy, where he worked from 1992-2001.
 Mr. Masson holds a Bachelor of Science degree in Economics from the United States Naval Academy and a Master of Business Administration from Harvard Business School.
 Mr. Masson currently serves as a director for Tech-Etch, Inc. where he is Chair of the Audit Committee.
+Mr. Masson is well qualified to serve on our Board because of his numerous years of experience in finance and the aerospace industry and his knowledge as a director.

 Nicole Seligman